 Homeowners can test for radon themselves using passive charcoal canisters but a real estate transaction requires using two canisters.
 This process adds an additional 2 – 3 days beyond the 48-hour testing period for shipping and lab evaluation.
 Charcoal canisters are also sensitive to humidity, temperature and airflow which can affect accuracy.
 In addition radon decays at various levels throughout the day.
-Since charcoal canister measurments are biased toward the end of the sampling period, the result may not be truly representative if radon peaks and valleys are dramatic.
+Since charcoal canister measurements are biased toward the end of the sampling period, the result may not be truly representative if radon peaks and valleys are dramatic.

 – In addition to Radon, other environmental factors can affect you and your family’s safety.